The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

-\section{Introduction}
+\chapter{Introduction}

-Given a group $G$, the fibred isomorphism conjecture of F.~T.~Farrell and L.~E.~Jones asserts that the algebraic $K$-theory of its integral group ring $\Z[G]$ may be computed from the knowledge of the algebraic $K$-theory groups of its virtually cyclic subgroups (see~\cite{FJC} or the Appendix at the end of this paper for the statement of this conjecture).
+Given a group $G$, the $K$-theoretic fibred isomorphism conjecture of F.~T.~Farrell and L.~E.~Jones asserts that the algebraic $K$-theory of its integral group ring $\Z[G]$ may be computed from the knowledge of the algebraic $K$-theory groups of its virtually cyclic subgroups (see~\cite{FJC} or Appendix~\ref{chap:fic} for the statement).
 This conjecture has been verified for a number of classes of groups, such as discrete cocompact subgroups of virtually connected Lie groups~\cite{FJC}, finitely-generated Fuchsian groups~\cite{BJP}, Bianchi groups~\cite{BFJP}, pure braid groups of aspherical surfaces~\cite{AFR}, braid groups of aspherical surfaces~\cite{FR} and for some classes of mapping class groups~\cite{BJL}.
 In~\cite{LO}, Lafont and Ortiz presented explicit computations of the lower algebraic $K$-theory of hyperbolic $3$-simplex reflection groups, and then together with Magurn, for that of certain reflection groups~\cite{LMO}.
 Similar calculations were performed for virtually free groups in~\cite{JLMP}.